prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

----
-lab:
-    title: 'Create a star schema model'
-    module: 'Prepare data for tabular models in Power BI'
----

 # Create a star schema model

 ## Overview

-**The estimated time to complete the lab is 30 minutes**

 In this lab, you will use Power BI Desktop to develop a data model over the Azure Synapse Adventure Works data warehouse.
 The data model will allow you to publish a semantic layer over the data warehouse.